akeneo/pim-helpcenter/content/md/first-steps/set-the-default-language.md

 # The PIM interface language

-You can set a default language for the interface, that will be used for all new users.
+You can set a default language for the interface that will be used for all new users.

-Most user interfaces in the PIM are translated in other languages than English.
+Most screens in the PIM are translated into other languages besides English.

-Note that each user can configure the interface in its own language.
-For more information, do not hesitate to take a look at this [article](/articles/manage-your-account.html#your-interface-default-language).
+Note that each user can configure the interface for their preferred language.
+For more information, take a look at this [article](/articles/manage-your-account.html#your-interface-default-language).

-For instance, your German team can have the PIM interface in German, whereas the US team will have the PIM in American English - this can be set in their user account.
+For instance, your German team can have the PIM interface in German, whereas the US team can have the PIM in American English - this can be set in their user account.

 # Choose the default language